 Ashley says that doing it the other way around will also work: "After washing, shake your towels out vigorously, or put them in the dryer on the cooling cycle for a few minutes before hanging them out to dry."

-Should I use dryer balls?
+Should you use dryer balls?

 The idea behind dryer balls (or the old-school method of chucking a few tennis balls into the dryer with your load) is that they increase air circulation to cut down on drying time, and help fluff your clothes and smooth fibres.